Luigi-PastorePica/w4111-Databases/HW_Assignments/HW1_Template/README.md

 2. Rename a copy of another csv formatted file to TestTable.csv (analogous to option 1)
 3. Remove (delete) TestTable.csv from the tests directory.
 When t_save is run again, it will then create a new TestTable.csv file.

+###How rdb_table_tests works

+All methods perform their operations on tables stored in a MySQL database.
+An RDBDataTable object is instantiated inside each of the tests.
+This is done because the connection information might differ slightly from test to test.

+### Notes for rdb_table_tests.py
+Path: HW_Assignments/HW1_Template/tests/rdb_table_tests.py
+Output: HW_Assignments/HW1_Template/tests/logs/rdb_table_test.txt

+t_update_by_template has part of the test in a try block.
+This was done because the block in question is trying to make an update to the table without providing the primary key in the template.
+Apparently, MySQL could complain in certain cases when doing this particular kind of update.
+This error was thrown by MySQLWorkbench, which claimed the reason was that the DB is using safe update mode and thus cannot update without the primary key provided in the template.
+However, pymysql did not raise the same warning and was more than happy to oblige and just proceeded to make the update.
+Because of this, it is unclear at the moment whether pymsql can throw an error when trying to perform this statement under certain conditions.
+Until then, the test will catch any exception that is thrown when performing that particular update.